SalishSeaCast/SalishSeaNowcast/docs/deployment/orcinus.rst

 Physics Restart Files
 ^^^^^^^^^^^^^^^^^^^^^

-The code in this section is for generation of sub-grid physics restart files from the :file:`nowcast-green/12may18/SalishSea_02935440_restart.nc` file
+The commands in this section are for generation of sub-grid physics restart files from the :file:`nowcast-green/12may18/SalishSea_02935440_restart.nc` file
 (path provided in the :file:`namelist.nesting.BaynesSound` and :file:`namelist.nesting.HaroStrait` files).

 For the Baynes Sound sub-grid,